 - Keep your home clean so new infestations don’t occur.

 If you’re dealing with pantry moths, traps work best.
 Moth balls can kill clothing moths on some occasions, but moth balls have a lasting unpleasant odor and aren’t safe around kids or pets.
-You can’t beat a good DIY bug spray made from lavender or mint essential oils, although this method is not proven to work and these oils may stain any fabrics you spray them on.
+Some choose to try an at-home spray made from lavender or mint essential oils, although this method is not proven to work and these oils may stain any fabrics you spray them on.

-If these at-home treatments don’t get rid of your moth infestation, it may be best to contact a professional pest service like Hawx that specializes in moth treatments.
+To address a moth problem, contact Hawx Pest Control.
 Our treatment methods target moth larvae and effectively remove any moth families before a new life cycle begins.